intelligent-staffing-systems/iss-appointment-setter/README.md

 # ISS Appointment Setter
 The ISS Appointment Setter is an innovative AI-powered system designed to automate and streamline the process of scheduling appointments.
 It leverages advanced language models and speech recognition technology to conduct real-time phone conversations with clients, handling appointment bookings efficiently and naturally.

+For more Docs and Product Information, please go to intelligentstaffingsystems.com

 Key features of the ISS Appointment Setter include:

 1. AI-driven conversational interface